Ebasco Services

-Ebasco Services was a United States-based designer and constructor of energy infrastructure, most notably nuclear power plants.
+Ebasco Services was a United States–based designer and constructor of energy infrastructure, most notably nuclear power plants.

 History

 The company was formed from the Electric Bond and Share Company, a holding company that sold securities of electric utilities.
+Its headquarters were located at 2 Rector Street, New York City.
 It was created by General Electric in 1905.
 Electric Bond and Share was restructured after the Public Utility Holding Company Act of 1935, forming EBASCO Services, a provider of engineering consulting and construction services.

-Among other projects EBASCO designed nuclear power plants.
+Following the passage of the Public Utility Holding Company Act of 1935, the U.S. Securities and Exchange Commission (SEC) oversaw the closure, re-organization or divestment of EBASCo's holding companies except for its American & Foreign Power Co., making annual reports on its monumental legal breakup case between 1936 and 1961.